bytebase/bytebase.com-old/content/docs/administration/custom-approval.md

 ## Rules

 To choose the approval flow for a risk level, click the **Rules** tab.
-Choose the preset "Skip manual approval" approval flow for a risk if you don't need an approval flow at all.
+Choose the preset "Skip manual approval" approval flow for a risk if you don't want an approval flow at all.

 ## Approval flows